AI News

 244

-2% of ICML papers desk rejected because the authors used LLM in their reviews
+2% of ICML papers desk‑rejected for using LLMs in reviews

-2% of ICML papers desk rejected because the authors used LLM in their reviews
+2% of ICML papers desk‑rejected for using LLMs in reviews

 The International Conference on Machine Learning (ICML) has stripped 795 reviews – roughly one per cent of all submissions – after discovering that the reviewers had broken a standing policy prohibiting the use of large language models (LLMs) in the evaluation process.
 The breach triggered desk rejections for 497 papers, accounting for about two per cent of the 2026 submission pool.
 ICML’s blog explains that the offending reviews were identified not by a generic “AI detector” but by a clever prompt‑injection test.
 Authors of the reviews were asked to embed two long, distinctive phrases in any LLM‑generated text.
 When both phrases appeared in a review, the system flagged it as having been produced with an LLM.
 The method caught covert assistance that would have otherwise slipped past simple grammar‑check filters.
 The episode matters because peer review is the gatekeeper of scientific credibility, and the rapid diffusion of LLMs threatens to blur the line between assistance and authorship.
 By enforcing the rule, ICML signals that undisclosed AI assistance will be treated as academic misconduct, a stance that could reshape how researchers and reviewers interact with generative tools.
 The move also raises practical questions about the feasibility of policing large review pools and the potential for false positives or over‑penalisation.
 Looking ahead, the conference will publish a revised reviewer handbook that tightens disclosure requirements and outlines acceptable uses of AI, such as spell‑checking or reference formatting.
 The community will be watching whether affected authors appeal the desk rejections and how other flagship venues – NeurIPS, ICLR, AAAI – respond.
 A broader debate is likely to emerge over whether blanket bans are sustainable or whether a calibrated “assist‑only” model can preserve review integrity while acknowledging the productivity gains LLMs offer.